p-rit/timely/README.md

-# timetable_generation_system
+# timely

- This repo contain code for timetable generation system.
-This system automatically generates timetable on giving faculty names and subject as input.
-This system helps you to schedule both Lab as well as Semester Timtable for an Educational Institution.
+ This system helps you to keep ur schedule both Lab as well as Semester at one place and display them as pr the session going on for an Educational Institution.
- Tech used : PHP, HTML, JavaScript ,Jquery ,Bootstrap and ajax
+ Tech used : PHP, HTML, JavaScript and Bootstrap